rust-lang/rust/src/doc/nomicon/vec-final.md

 impl<T> Drop for Vec<T> {
     fn drop(&mut self) {
         while let Some(_) = self.pop() {}
-        // allocation is handled by RawVec
+        // Allocation is handled by RawVec.
     }
 }